ylsideas/feature-flags/README.md

 ## Upgrading

+Version 3 and 2 are mostly the same.
+Some additonal type hinting was adding but not no major upgrade work should be required.

-This project is currently at version 2 and is somewhat different to version 1.
+Version 2 and is somewhat different to version 1.
 If you are using Laravel 9 and PHP8 you should aim to use version 2.
 Version 1 is no longer supported.
 There is an [upgrade guide for moving from version 1 to version 2](UPGRADE.md).